AFLplusplus/LibAFL/README.md

 + Minset corpus scheduler
 + Win32 shared mem and crash handler to have Windows in-process executor
-+ Other objectives examples (e.g. maximize allocations to spot OOMs)
++ Other feedbacks examples (e.g. maximize allocations to spot OOMs)
++ Other objectives examples (e.g. execution of a given program point)
 + Fix issues for no_std
 + A macro crate with derive directives (e.g. for SerdeAny impl).
 + Good documentation